We have legislative functions defined under the Motor Accident Insurance Act 1994 to:

 Our research grant funding program (PDF, 42KB) supports multiple research centres, research fellowships, research projects and pilot program initiatives.
 Highlights from our research program are outlined below.

-- The RECOVER Injury Research Centre is based at the University of Queensland and has a strong focus on improving health outcomes following musculoskeletal injuries, and investigating the implementation of technology-enabled health services.
+- The RECOVER Injury Research Centre is based at the University of Queensland and has a strong focus on improving health outcomes following musculoskeletal injuries, understanding the recovery journey for people with compensable injuries, and investigating the implementation of technology-enabled health services.

 - The Hopkins Centre is a joint initiative of Griffith University and the Metro South Hospital and Health Service, with multiple affiliate partners including MAIC.
 The Hopkins Centre aims to provide evidence-based research to support rehabilitation and care for people with life-long severe disabilities.